Selecting Fabrics for Colorwash Quilts

 special piece for that purpose.

-cotton fabrics.
-Values should range from very light to very dark, with
+fabrics.
+Values should range from very light to very dark, with plenty

-helpful, please feel free to print a copy for your personal use.
-If you would
+feel free to print a copy for your personal use.
+If you would like to

-like to publish it in your quilt guild newsletter or share it elsewhere, please contact me for permission.
+publish it in your quilt guild newsletter or share it elsewhere, please